-Dr Marina Kuimova received a M.Sc. in Chemistry from Moscow State University in 2001, and a Ph.D from Nottingham University in 2005.
-She is currently an EPSRC Career Acceleration Fellow in the Department of Chemistry.
+Prof Marina Kuimova received a M.Sc. in Chemistry from Moscow State University in 2001, and a Ph.D. from Nottingham University in 2005.
+Following a postdoc with Prof David Phillips and an EPSRC Life Science and Career Acceleration Fellowships, held at Imperial, she was appointed as a Lecturer in 2012 and was promoted to a Reader (Associate Professor) in 2016.
+She is currently a Professor in the Department of Chemistry.

 My research interests include elucidation of biologically relevant processes using different types of fluorescence imaging and time-resolved spectroscopy.
 The detailed description of my research activities can be found here